 Wander the peaceful shores that are easily reached from the airport by the underground sea tunnels that go beneath the ocean and link the islands together.
 Surreal, right?

 9.)
 Watch the Sunset at Syðradalur

-Facing the tiny island of Koltur, Syðradalur is a beautiful little area that is easily reached from the capital.
+Facing the tiny island of Koltur, Syðradalur is a stunner of an area that is easily reached from the capital.
 It’s around 25 minutes, or so, by the car and pretty easy to visit.

 10.)
 Ride a horse across the country